 Summer: The peak time for harvesting and production.

-No matter what time of year you visit, try to plan your trip during the production hours so you can see the action firsthand.
+No matter what time of year you visit, try to plan your trip during production hours so you can see the action firsthand.

 RELATED: BEST SIDE TRIPS FROM MYRTLE BEACH